Shironeko172/YoutubeDownloadAPI/readme.md

 ### First Thing You Need
 - .Net Framework 9.0
+- FFmpeg

+---
+How to set up FFmpeg For windows
+---
+- Open browser and insert this link https://www.gyan.dev/ffmpeg/builds/
+- Download ffmpeg-full.7z
+- Extract the file where you want to save
+- Open Command Prompt
+- Insert this code on cmd `setx PATH "%PATH%;C:\Path\To\ffmpeg\bin"`
+- Replace `C:\Path\To\ffmpeg\bin` with the actual path to your `ffmpeg.exe` file.
+- Execute the code

 ---
 ### How To Use
 - Clone this repository
 - Open Command Prompt